AaronFeng753/Waifu2x-Extension-GUI/README.md

 # What is Waifu2x-Extension-GUI?
 `Image` & `GIF` & `Video` Super-Resolution using Deep Convolutional Neural Networks.

-Based on `Waifu2x-ncnn-vulkan`,`SRMD-ncnn-Vulkan`,`Waifu2x-converter` and `Anime4K`.
+Based on `Waifu2x-ncnn-vulkan`,`SRMD-ncnn-Vulkan`,`Waifu2x-converter`,`Waifu2x-Caffe(beta)` and `Anime4K`.

 Thanks to waifu2x-ncnn-vulkan & SRMD-ncnn-Vulkan, Waifu2x-Extension-GUI could use any kind of gpu that supports `Vulkan`, including `Intel/AMD/Nvidia` GPUs.

-If your gpu doesn't support vulkan, you can use Waifu2x-converter, which is also intergrated into Waifu2x-Extension-GUI.
+If your gpu doesn't support vulkan, you can use Waifu2x-converter or Waifu2x-Caffe(beta), which is also intergrated into Waifu2x-Extension-GUI.

 ![mainwindow](/Screenshot/mainwindow.jpg)